 Pompey the Great and his sons Sextus and Gnaeus Pompey Junior

-Roman Republic, Sextus Pompey, Younger Son of Pompey the Great, Imperator and Prefect of the Fleet, Executed 35 B.C.
+Roman Republic, Sextus Pompey, Younger Son of Pompey the Great, Imperator and Prefect of the Fleet, 43 - 36 B.C.

-Although Sextus Pompey was the supreme naval commander, Octavian had the Senate declare him a public enemy.
+Although Sextus Pompey, the younger son of Pompey the Great, was the supreme naval commander, Octavian had the Senate declare him a public enemy.
 He turned to piracy and came close to defeating Octavian.
-He was, however, defeated by Marcus Agrippa at the naval battle of Naulochus (3 September 36 B.C.) and executed by order of Mark Antony in 35 B.C.
+He was defeated by Marcus Agrippa at the naval battle of Naulochus on 3 September 36 B.C. and executed by order of Mark Antony in 35 B.C.

 SH68395.
 Bronze as, Crawford 479/1, Sydenham 1044, RPC I 671, Sear Imperators 366, Fair, weight 18.242 g, maximum diameter 31.2 mm, die axis 180o, Sicilian or Spanish mint, 43 - 36 B.C.; obverseMAGN (above, MA ligate), laureate head of Janus with the features of Cn.
 Pompeius Magnus; reverse prow of galley right, PIVS above, IMP below; $45.00 SALE PRICE $40.50

 Pompey the Great, Proconsul, murdered in 48 B.C., minted by his son Sextus Pompey